ahmedkaludi/push-notification/readme.txt

 Stable tag: 1.43
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: Push Notifications, Mobile, amp, Web Push Notifications Push Notifications for WP - Self Hosted Web Push Notifications makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup.
+Tags: Push, Web Push, Push Notification, Mobile Notification, Desktop Notifications

+Push Notifications for WP - Self Hosted Web Push Notifications makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup.

 == Description ==
-Push Notifications for WP - Self Hosted Web Push Notifications makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup [Documentation](https://pushnotifications.helpscoutdocs.com/).
+Push Notifications for WP - Self Hosted Web Push Notifications makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup [Documentation](https://pushnotifications.io/docs/).

 Send push notifications automatically when a post is published or updated.
 You can also send custom notifications from the app dashboard.
 The audience reports and campaign reports are available as well.

-= Features: =
+= Key Features: =

-* Free & Easy setup
-* PWA Friendly (with offline push notifications)
-* AMP Compatibility
-* Native WordPress Integration
-* <strong>Notifications </strong>: Notifications appear as message alerts.
-* Publishing a post will trigger push notifications.
-* Update a post a draft will not trigger push notifications.
-* Compability with community by PeepSo plugin.
-* Compability with Polylang plugin.
-* Compability with Gravity form plugin.
-* Compability with BuddyBoss Plugin.
+*<strong>Automatic Notifications</strong>: Instantly notify your followers whenever you publish a new post.
+*<strong>Custom Notifications</strong>: Use the custom push notification form to send fully personalized notifications — even target specific subscribers or broadcast to all.
+*<strong>Notification Subscription Popup</strong>: Control when and how the subscription prompt appears to your visitors.
+Fully customize the message, style, and even add custom CSS to match your site’s design.
+*<strong>Scheduled Notifications</strong>: Plan and schedule notifications to be delivered in the future—based on schedule time.
+*<strong>Supported Browsers</strong>: Works seamlessly with Chrome (Desktop & Android), Safari (macOS), Microsoft Edge (Desktop & Android), Opera (Desktop & Android), and Firefox (Desktop & Android) on HTTPS websites.
+*<strong>Push Notification Design</strong>: Choose from four predefined, visually appealing designs.
+Note: The final appearance may vary depending on the user's device and browser.
+*<strong>Automatic Notification Control</strong>: Choose whether to send notifications for specific post types.
+*<strong>Notification Limit</strong>: Set the maximum number of push notifications that can be sent within a defined time frame.
+*<strong>Notification by User Roles</strong>: Send notifications based on user roles such as Editor, Author, Contributor, Subscriber, and more.
+*<strong>UTM Tracking</strong>: Easily track the performance of your push notifications by adding UTM parameters to your links.
+Monitor clicks.
+*<strong>Campaigns List</strong>: Easily view sent messages in your dashboard along with their status and click statistics.
+*<strong>Subscribers List</strong>: View the complete list of subscribers, including both active and expired ones.
+*<strong>Visibility</strong>: Control where the push notification subscription popup appears — choose specific pages, posts, categories, tags, and more.
+*<strong>Works with PWAforWP/SuperPWA</strong>: Push notifications work seamlessly with or without a PWA setup.
-* Globlal function to send push notification from anywhere pn_send_push_notificatioin_filter
+*<strong>Global Notification</strong>: Use the global function pn_send_push_notification_filter to send push notifications from anywhere.
-* Display campaign list on frontend using the [pn_campaigns] shortcode
+*<strong>Shortcode</strong>:Display campaign list on frontend using the [pn_campaigns] shortcode *<strong>Compatibility</strong>: Push notifications work seamlessly with most plugins.
+However, if you want to trigger notifications based on actions from other plugins, specific compatibility may be required.
+We’ve already implemented compatibility with popular plugins like Polylang, PeepSo, Gravity Forms, BuddyPress/BuddyBoss, and Fluent Community.

 = Pro Features: =
-* Send Notification as per Segmentation
-* Send Notification as per Categories
+*<strong>Segmentation</strong>: Allow users to subscribe to notifications for specific categories or authors and receive notifications based on their preferences.
-* Send notification to iOS users
+*<strong>Notification to iOS users</strong>:

-* <strong>Continuous Development</strong>: We will be working hard to continuously develop this Push Notification solution and release updates constantly so that your forms can continue to work flawlessly.
+*<strong>Continuous Development</strong>: We will be working hard to continuously develop this Push Notification solution and release updates constantly so that your forms can continue to work flawlessly.
-* Dashboard System Status which helps you understand the setup status of the Push Notification.
 * More Push Notification Features Coming soon.

 **We Act Fast on Feedback!**